aquasecurity/deployments/scanner/kubernetes_and_openshift/manifests/README.md

 Before you follow the deployment steps explained below, Aqua strongly recommends you refer to the product documentation, [Deploy Aqua Scanner](https://docs.aquasec.com/docs/deploy-k8s-scanners) for detailed information.

 ## Specific OpenShift notes
-Similar to deployment of Aqua Scanner using **kubectl** cli, you can also deploy using the **oc** or **podman** cli commands, to work on all platforms including OpenShift.
+The deployment commands shown below use the **kubectl** cli, you can also deploy using the **oc** cli commands, to work on all platforms including OpenShift.

 ## Prerequisites

 - Your Aqua credentials: username and password
 - *Scanner* role permissions to authenicate over the Aqua server
-- Define the following secrets in base64 encoding:
+- Update the following secrets in base64 encoding in the *002_scanner_secrets.yaml* file:
   - AQUA_SCANNER_USERNAME
   - AQUA_SCANNER_PASSWORD
   - AQUA_SERVER (Aqua Server URL or IP followed by the HTTPS port number)

-It is recommended that you complete the sizing and capacity assessment for the deployment.
-Refer to [Sizing Guide](https://docs.aquasec.com/docs/sizing-guide).

 ## Deployment considerations